 Performance and Gaming

-Battery life of the Galaxy S21 FE slash dung heap of the original S21 handset: I do like Samsung’s original S21 flagship phone, but it really struggles to last a full day, usually falling asleep sometime around the early evening.
-So I gotta say I was somewhat relieved when I heard that Samsung had boosted the battery size for the Fun Edition from 4000 milliamps to 4500, but unfortunately, as far as solutions go, this has turned out to be about as effective as fixing a leaky tap by screaming obscenities at it.
+Let’s talk about the battery life of the Galaxy S21 FE in comparison to the original S21.
+I’m a fan of Samsung’s original S21 flagship phone, but it often struggles to make it through a full day, typically running out of power by early evening.
+So, I was relieved when I heard that Samsung had increased the battery size for the Fan Edition from 4000 milliampere-hours to 4500.
+Unfortunately, in terms of providing a solution, this increase in battery capacity has proven to be about as effective as trying to fix a leaky tap by shouting obscenities at it.

-The Galaxy S21 FE also packs in a 12-megapixel ultrawide-angle lens, which again struggles to capture accurate colors but is immensely helpful when you want to shoot something absolutely massive, unlike a cathedral, for instance.
-However, the big change for the fan edition is the 8-megapixel telephoto shooter, which packs a proper three-times optical zoom.
-You can actually pinch in all the way up to 30 times zoom, but I wouldn’t recommend boosting it past the 10 times level as your photo will start to look properly grainy.
-It is definitely good enough for getting a close-up without intruding on a scene, though I’m going to say that I haven’t noticed a huge improvement in the quality of my zoomed-in picks here on the fan edition compared with the original galaxy s21.
+The Galaxy S21 FE is equipped with a 12-megapixel ultrawide-angle lens, which, similar to the primary camera, struggles a bit with color accuracy.
+Nevertheless, it comes in handy when you want to capture expansive scenes, like a cathedral, for instance.
+However, the significant upgrade in the Fan Edition is the addition of an 8-megapixel telephoto shooter, offering a genuine three-times optical zoom.
+You can even zoom in up to 30 times, but I wouldn’t recommend going beyond the 10 times zoom as the photos tend to get quite grainy.
+Nevertheless, it’s more than adequate for getting close-up shots without intruding on the scene.
+I should note that I haven’t observed a significant improvement in the quality of my zoomed-in photos on the Fan Edition compared to the original Galaxy S21.

 My Final Thought

-The Samsung Galaxy S21 FE 5G offers a satisfying full-time smartphone experience.
-While 5G feels unnecessary and battery life is a drawback, its camera, Android 12 OneUI 4.0, and overall performance are strong.
-Consider it on a deal, but power users might explore other options.
+The Samsung Galaxy S21 FE 5G provides a satisfying smartphone experience.
+While the inclusion of 5G may feel superfluous and battery life is a downside, the camera, Android 12 with OneUI 4.0, and overall performance are impressive.
+It's worth considering, especially if you find a good deal, but power users may want to explore alternative options.

 -